Tafara-N/alx-backend-user-data/0x03-user_authentication_service/README.md

 Directory: 0x03-user_authentication_service
 File: `app.py`

-16. Generate reset password token mandatory
+### 16. Generate reset password token

-In this task, you will implement the Auth.get_reset_password_token method.
-It take an email string argument and returns a string.
+In this task, you will implement the `Auth.get_reset_password_token` method.
+It takes an `email` string argument and returns a string.

 Find the user corresponding to the email.
-If the user does not exist, raise a ValueError exception.
-If it exists, generate a UUID and update the user’s reset_token database field.
+If the user does not exist, raise a `ValueError` exception.
+If it exists, generate a UUID and update the user’s `reset_token` database field.
 Return the token.

 Repo:
 GitHub repository: alx-backend-user-data
 Directory: 0x03-user_authentication_service
-File: auth.py
+File: `auth.py`

 17. Get reset password token
 mandatory